 In addition to authoring several blogs (including Coffee & Conservation, Net Results, Urban Dragon Hunters, The Paper Family), here are some examples of my work in the popular press:

-- Contributing Editor, BirdWatching Magazine (formerly Birder’s World), 1999 to present, author of regular column “Since You Asked” appearing in each issue.
+- Contributing Editor, BirdWatching Magazine (formerly Birder’s World), 1999 to 2020, author of regular column “Since You Asked” appearing in each issue.
 Since 1993, has also written numerous feature articles, including “The True Cost of Coffee,” “The Birds of Cuba” and species profiles such as “The Masked Predator.“

 - Craves, Julie.
 2016.
 “The Power of Organic Coffee.”
 SCAA Chronicle, Specialty Coffee Association.